NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 When people think of tax fraud, they often think of the federal government.
 If you are being charged with a federal criminal case, the federal government is probably the entity that will prosecute your case.

 Tax evasion cases are usually federal.
-Many people make large amounts of money and don't want to pay taxes to their government.
-Once the government finds out, they will file a criminal case under 26 U.S.C. § 7201.
-Our federal criminal defense lawyers are providing a review below.
+Many people make large amounts of money and want to avoid paying taxes to their government.
+Once the government finds out, it will file a criminal case under 26 U.S.C. § 7201.
+Our federal criminal defense lawyers provide a review below.

 IRS Criminal Investigation